Weyaaron/nvim-training/Readme.md

 [![License: GPL](https://img.shields.io/badge/License-GPL-brightgreen.svg)](https://opensource.org/license/gpl-3-0/)

+This code-base is considered legacy and will Eventually be read-only.
+A rewrite is on its way with a better design/less convuloted code-base.
+Stay tuned for updates :)

 This code implements a Neovim Plugin for training your muscle memory.

 This plugin fills a gap I have noticed during interaction with vim: